sahilrajput03/cssDesignTrail/course-flexbox-zombies/Readme.md

 * The bigger the order, the farther it'll be in the lazer's direction.
 * The elements in the flex are ordered according to the order, i.e., lower first, higher last.
 /////////////////
-FLEX-WRAP
-DEFAULT property of flex-wrap is as `flex-wrap: nowrap`, yo!!
+❤️FLEX-WRAP
+nowrap (default)

-This property is given to the crossbow itself, yo!
+This property is given to the crossbow itself.
-When elements in the flex wrap into new line if space is not enough, we need flex-wrap:wrap
-, yikes!!!
-Also, lines made with {flex-wrap: wrap} are always parallel to flex-direction.
+When elements in the flex wrap into new line if space is not enough, we need `flex-wrap: wrap`.
+These lines are always parallel to flex-direction.
 * To make new line above current line, use `flex-wrap-wrap-reverse;` *LEARN: When we use `wrap-reverse`, align-items:flex-start will make its first-line at  bottom(in case of flex-direction row/row-reverse). *Also align-items:flex-start will make its first-line at in top (in case of flex-direction as column/column-reverse), check if thats a little wrong typed :( :LOL:
 * flex-wrap: wrap-reverse makes the align-items: flex-end to go to the top instead of the bottom like it normally would, even when nothing was wrapping!.
 Pretty crazy!